 HP filter is a simple and commonly used method of estimating potential output.
-It estimates the potential output by minimizing the gap between actual output (y) and potential output (\hat{y}) subject to a constraint on the extent to which potential output growth can vary.
+It estimates the potential output by minimizing the gap between actual output (\hat{y}) and potential output (\hat{y}) subject to a constraint to the extent where the potential output growth can vary (Hodrick and Prescott, 1997).
 It can be written as: